Koni De Winter: AC Milan

 On 13 August 2025, De Winter joined fellow Serie A club AC Milan on a five-year contract.

+On 25 January 2026, he scored his first goal for the club in a 1–1 away draw with Roma.

 International career

 On 23 March 2024, De Winter debuted for the Belgium national team in a friendly match against the Republic of Ireland.

-Style of play
+Positions of play

-A pretty versatile player, De Winter can play as a central defender, a full-back on both sides, a defensive midfielder or even as a mezzala.
+During his career, De Winter has played as a central defender, a full-back on both sides, a defensive midfielder, and as a mezzala (specialized midfielder in Italian football).

 Personal life

-De Winter was born in Belgium to a Belgian father and Congolese mother.
+De Winter was born in Belgium to a Belgian father and a Congolese-French mother.
+De Winter holds both Congolese and French citizenship.